darinz/ML/00_math_python_numpy_review/04_problems/solution/ps4_solution.md

 # Problem Set #4 Solutions: Math Review

-In this section, we explore maximum likelihood estimation with more examples of noise densities, review some basics about subspaces in linear algebra, and go over data standardization and normalization.
+In this problem set, we explore maximum likelihood estimation with more examples of noise densities, review some basics about subspaces in linear algebra, and go over data standardization and normalization.

 ## Definitions, again!